KopfdesDaemons/neo-blog/readme.txt

 == Description ==

-Neo is a timeless WordPress theme that effortlessly combines classic aesthetics with modern functionality.
+Neo is a modern WordPress theme that combines a classic layout with functionality.
 Enjoy the versatility of dark and light modes, extensive color customization, and locally hosted fonts.
 Designed for bloggers, this theme boasts a classic feed layout, customizable headers, and a translation-ready interface.
 Elevate your blogging experience with Neo.

 == Installation ==